Thinking about Baptism

 In baptism, we are washed with water – a sign of being ‘washed clean’ from our sins.
 We are also baptised into ‘the name of God the Father, God the Son and God the Holy Spirit’, which shows that we are God’s and want to go his way from now on.
 Baptism is also a seal from God, that he will keep his promise to us of eternal life with him, if we continue to trust in him.

+Your child is precious to you and precious to God.
 Children who are too young to profess belief in Jesus are baptised on the understanding that they are brought up as Christians within the family of the church.
+At a Baptism your child will be blessed and prayed for, your friends and family, and your chosen Godparents will promise to love them and care for them as they grow.
+This is also a chance to say thank you to God for bringing your child into your life.
 As they grow up, they need the help and encouragement of their family, their godparents, and the church, so that they learn to be faithful in public worship and private prayer, to live by trust in God, and by his grace come to confirm their faith in Jesus Christ when they are old enough.

-Please note that there is a £15 fee for the Certificate of Baptism.
-If you are interested in having your child or yourself baptised (or confirmed), please chat to Mark (our minister), as the next step.
-Or contact our Church Office on 0161 336 4529 or email@example.com
+Please note that there is a £16 fee for the certificate and registration of Baptism.
+If you are interested in having your child or yourself baptised, please chat to Mark (our minister) as the next step.
+Or contact our Church Office on 0161 336 4529 or firstname.lastname@example.org

 What is Confirmation?